Article at a Glance:

 Female joints are the most common style of joint you will see in bongs and downstems at Glass Bongs Australia.
 A female joint has a wide opening allowing for a male joint to be inserted inside of it.
-For example, a standard cone piece with a male joint will fit comfortably inside of a female joint.
+For example, a bong or downstem with a female joint will require a male joint accessory to fit inside of it.

-14mm is the most common of all joint sizes.
-The majority of small to medium sized bongs and dab rigs have this joint size and will require 14mm accessories.
+14mm joints are the most common size of joints.
+The majority of medium sized bongs have this joint size and will require 14mm accessories.

 Female Joint Measurement

-You need to measure the inner diameter at the top of the female joint.
-There may be some slight variations between different joints, however the measurement closest to 10mm, 14mm or 18mm.
+Measure the inside diameter of the widest part of the female joint.
+There may be some slight variations between different joints, however the measurement should be either 10mm, 14mm or 18mm.
 If you're female joint measures at 14mm, you will require a 14mm male joint.